IMPORTANTINFORMATION

-See If You Qualify For Financial Compensation
+See If You May Qualify for Case Review

-By clicking ‘Do If I Qualify’ and submitting my request, I confirm that I have read and agree to the Privacy Policy and Terms & Conditions of this site and that I consent to receive emails, phone calls and/or text message offers and communications from Sheldon Law Group LLP, and its network of lawyers and advocates at any telephone number or email address provided by me, including my wireless number if provided in the form of at least 2 SMS messaged per day with account alerts.
+By clicking “Check Eligibility” and submitting this form, you confirm that you have read and agree to the Privacy Policy and Terms & Conditions of this site and that I consent to receive emails, phone calls and/or text message offers and communications from Sheldon Law Group LLP, and its network of lawyers and advocates at any telephone number or email address provided by me, including my wireless number if provided in the form of at least 2 SMS messaged per day with account alerts.
 I understand there may be a charge by my wireless carrier for such communications.
-I understand these communications may be generated using an autodialer, AI (Artificial Intelligence), may contain pre-recorded messages and that consent is not required to utilize Sheldon Law Group LLP’s services.
+I understand these communications may be generated using an autodialer, AI (Artificial Intelligence), may contain pre-recorded messages, and that consent is not required to utilize Sheldon Law Group LLP’s services.
+You acknowledge that these calls may feature automated messages and/or synthesized voices powered by AI technology.
 I understand that this authorization overrides any previous registrations on a federal or state Do Not Call registry.
 Accurate information is required for a free evaluation.
 For Help at any time, text "HELP".
 To unsubscribe at any time, reply "STOP".
 Message & Data rates may apply.

 Did the Manufacturer Fail to Warn of Risks?